 Financial experts recommend spending between 5%-10% as an absolute maximum on personal expenses.[11]

-Personal expenses can include things like your kids’ school supplies, daycare, clothing, pet care, gym memberships, trips to the barbershop or beauty salon, and so forth.
+Personal expenses can include things like your kids’ school supplies, daycare, clothing, pet care, gym memberships, trips to the barbershop or beauty salon, subscription services, and so forth.

-One way to save money in this category is by planning.
-It’s important to know the costs associated with having children or caring for pets before you decide to do so.
+One way to save money in this expense category is by planning.
+Life expenses change over time, for example, if you have children or you bring a new pet into your home.
+It’s important to be prepared for those added costs and make adjustments in your budget.
 Another way to save is by prioritizing.
 You may need to maintain a standard of dress on the job, but you might be able to take a pass on that expensive pair of new shoes.

 Shop sales, but buy only what you need and came to buy.
 Impulse buys can be budget-killers, at the supermarket, department store, or online.
 Compare prices for things like child care, haircuts, and various personal care expenses.

-It’s easy to forget long-term investments and focus on day-to-day expenses when creating a budget, but it’s important to save, too — whether it’s for a rainy day, a goal such as a wedding or a car, or for retirement.
+A budget tends to focus on day-to-day expenses rather than the long-term, but it’s important to save, too — whether it’s for a rainy day, a goal such as a wedding or a car, or for retirement.
 But how much of your paycheck should you save?

 The general recommendation from financial experts is to save three to six months’ worth of your monthly living expenses for an emergency fund, but that’s not always feasible for every household.
-Financial experts also recommend allocating between 10%-20% percent of your monthly income for savings and investments.[8]
+Financial experts also recommend allocating between 5%-10% of your monthly income for savings and investments.[11]

-Savings, investments, and emergency savings are all recommended, but not always feasible to budget into someone’s monthly expenses.
-However, the traditional subcategories in this section include a traditional bank-based savings account, retirement funds, 401(k), Roth IRA, and other such investments.
+Savings (including emergency funds) and investments are recommended, but not always feasible to budget into someone’s monthly expenses.
+However, the traditional subcategories in this section include a traditional bank-based savings account, retirement funds, 401(k), Roth IRA, and investments.

 It’s important to include debt payments in your budget as well, whether you’re repaying a personal loan, tackling credit card debt, or paying off a student loan.
 Missed payments go on your credit report and hurt your credit score, so it’s important to stay on top of them.